GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-checkpoint/index.md

 ![alt_text](Image_10.PNG)

-Step 4: Enter the parameters as shown in the following table for the BGP peering:
+**Step 4**: Enter the parameters as shown in the following table for the BGP peering:

 |Parameter|Value|Description|
 |---------|-----|-----------|